 Please note: Business is not a 'soft' subject.
-Many students find it extremely challenging and rewarding.
-For the vast majority of universities it is perfectly acceptable in order to gain entry onto their courses.
+Many students find it extremely challenging and rewarding and it is an acceptable subject for universities in order to gain entry onto their courses.
 Cambridge University have said that they will accept Business as an A level.

 A Business A level can help students develop a career in all sorts of financial and commercial activities.
 It is designed to help students either set up their own business in future or work effectively in any sort of organization.